RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 Partial synchronization requires a backlog large enough to store the data operations until connection is restored.

-### Syncer in Active-Active Replication (CRDB)
+### Syncer in Active-Active Replication

-In the case of a CRDB:
+In the case of an Active-Active database:

 - Multiple past replication IDs and offsets are stored to allow for multiple syncs
 - The Active-Active backlog is also sent to the slave during a full sync

 {{% warning %}}
-Full sync triggers heavy data transfers between geo-replicated CRDB instances.
+Full sync triggers heavy data transfers between geo-replicated Active-Active database instances.
 {{% /warning %}}

-The scenarios in which CRDB updates to other instances use partial synchronization are:
+The scenarios in which an Active-Active database updates to other instances use partial synchronization are:

 - Failover of master shard to slave shard
 - Restart or crash of slave shard that requires sync from master